Florida Complex League: Gulf Coast League

-The league adopted Gulf Coast League (GCL) naming for the 1966 season.
-It expanded to Florida's east coast in the 1990s.
+The league renamed itself the Gulf Coast League (GCL) for the 1966 season.
+It expanded to Florida's east coast in the 1990s while retaining the name.

 Historically, three separate leagues also used the Gulf Coast League name: a 1907–1908 Class D league, a 1926 Class D league and a 1950–1953 Class C (1950) and Class B League.

 The 1907 founding members were the Alexandria White Sox, Lafayette Browns, Lake Charles Creoles, Monroe Municipals, Opelousas Indians and Orange Hoo-Hoos.

 The 1926 Gulf Coast League was a four-team Class D level league.
 The league featured the Beeville Bees/Laredo Oilers (59–41), Corpus Christi Seahawks (43–58), Kingsville Jerseys/McAllen Palms/Mission Grapefruiters (46–52) and Victoria Rosebuds/Edinburg Bobcats (51–48) teams.

 The 1950–1953 version of the Gulf Coast League featured the Brownsville Charros, Corpus Christi Aces, Galveston White Caps, Harlingen Capitals, Lake Charles Lakers, Laredo Apaches, Port Arthur Seahawks and Texas City Texans.
 The Crowley Millers, Jacksonville Jax, Lufkin/Leesville Angels played in the league in 1950.
 All three versions of the league operated around the Gulf coasts of Texas and Louisiana.

 On June 21, 2016, the GCL hired Jen Pawol, the first female umpire in Minor League Baseball since 2007, and the first in the GCL since 1978.
 In 2017, the GCL hired another woman umpire, Emma Charlesworth-Seiler.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being canceled on June 30.